 People who have no lunulae but no other symptoms should not worry unduly.
 Sometimes the lunulae are simply not visible.

 Nevertheless, it is a good idea to see a doctor to rule out possible medical conditions.
-This is because sometimes the disappearance of the lunulae is an early warning sign of dangerous conditions, for example, silver poisoning.
+This is because sometimes the disappearance of the lunulae is an early warning sign of dangerous conditions.

 When a person has other symptoms, such as difficulty breathing, chest pain, a fever, or unusual swelling, the disappearance of the lunulae could signal a life-threatening health problem.
 In these cases, people should see a doctor immediately.

 The nails reveal information about blood circulation, nutrition status, and how well various organs in the body are working.
 They act as an early alarm, warning of potential medical issues.
 In most cases, the absence or disappearance of the lunulae points only to a minor nutritional deficiency.
 Sometimes, however, the cause is more serious.